pythonanywhere/pythonanywhere-mcp-server/README.md

   documentation](https://help.pythonanywhere.com/pages/ASGICommandLine))_
 - **WSGI Web app management**: Reload only _(at the moment)_.
 - **Scheduled task management**: List, create, update, and delete.
-  _(Npote that it enables LLMs to execute arbitrary commands if a task is scheduled to soon after creation and deleted after execution.
-For that we
-  would suggest running it with [mcp-server-time](https://pypi.org/project/mcp-server-time/) as models easily get confused about time.)_
+  _(Note that this enables LLMs to execute arbitrary commands if a task is scheduled to soon after creation and deleted after execution.
+For that we would suggest running it with [mcp-server-time](https://pypi.org/project/mcp-server-time/) as models easily get confused about time.)_

 ## Installation
-MCP protocol is well-defined and supported by various clients, but installation is different depending on the client you are using.
+The MCP protocol is well-defined and supported by various clients, but installation is different depending on the client you are using.
 We will cover cases that we tried and tested.